tazlauanubianca/UART-Driver/README.md

 The project is a kernel module which serves as a driver for the serial port UART16550.
 The driver supports the two standard ports: COM1, COM2.
-Additionally, the driver's parameters can also be changed using a ioctl operation.
+Additionally, the driver's parameters can be changed using a ioctl operation.

 ### Usage